 Synopsis: Emily Bright and the rest of the students of the Strange Academy wake up and get ready for their first day of school.
 As everyone gets changed and eats breakfast Emily, Shaylee Moonpeddle, and Guslaug walk together to their first class, the History of Mystical Objects, together.

-As the day goes by the students all attend class taught by Scarlet Witch and Doctor Voodoo.
-Eventually the students attend Magik and Daimon Hellstrom’s Inferno 101 class, which talks about how Limbo works.
+As the day goes by the students all attend a class taught by Scarlet Witch and Doctor Voodoo.
+Eventually, the students attend Magik and Daimon Hellstrom’s Inferno 101 class, which talks about how Limbo works.

 Iric ends up showing up late but quickly tries to talk himself out of getting reprimanded.
 Magik decides to send Iric to Limbo as punishment.
 Doyle Dormammu laughs at Iric, which causes him to earn the same punishment from Magik.
 Magik tells the rest of the class to learn from Iric and Doyle’s mistakes as the person next to them could be the only thing that stands between them and death.